TheRenegadeCoder/sample-programs-website/docs/projects/file-input-output/euphoria/index.md

 then
     read_file(filename)
 end if

 ```

 {% endraw %}

-[File Input Output](https://sampleprograms.io/projects/file-input-output) in [Euphoria](https://sampleprograms.io/languages/euphoria) was written by:
+File Input Output in [Euphoria](https://sampleprograms.io/languages/euphoria) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Feb 19 2023 20:56:23.
-The solution was first committed on Feb 16 2023 22:31:07.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution